-Memory encryption is used in many devices to protect memory content from attackers with physical access to a device.
+Abstract Memory encryption is used in many devices to protect memory content from attackers with physical access to a device.
 However, many current memory encryption schemes can be broken using Differential Power Analysis (DPA).
-In this work, we present Meas-the first Memory Encryption and Authentication Scheme providing security against DPA attacks.
+In this work, we present MEAS-the first Memory Encryption and Authentication Scheme providing security against DPA attacks.
 The scheme combines ideas from fresh re-keying and authentication trees by storing encryption keys in a tree structure to thwart first-order DPA without the need for DPA-protected cryptographic primitives.
 Therefore, the design strictly limits the use of every key to encrypt at most two different plaintext values.
-Meas prevents higher-order DPA without changes to the cipher implementation by using masking of the plaintext values.
-Meas is applicable to all kinds of memory, e.g., NVM and RAM, and has memory overhead comparable to existing memory authentication techniques without DPA protection, e.g., 7.3% for a block size fitting standard disk sectors.
+MEAS prevents higher-order DPA without changes to the cipher implementation by using masking of the plaintext values.
+MEAS is applicable to all kinds of memory, e.g., NVM and RAM.
+For RAM, we give two concrete MEAS instances based on the lightweight primitives ASCON, PRINCE, and QARMA.
+We implement and evaluate both instances on a Zyng XC7Z020 FPGA showing that MEAS has memory and performance overhead comparable to existing memory authentication techniques without DPA protection.

-Keywords

-side-channel attacks; DPA; memory; encryption; authentication
+Keywords side-channel attacks; DPA; memory; encryption; authentication